Adarsh623/AWS-CI-CD/README.md

 1. Install Flask
---> pip install flask   \n
+--> pip install flask

+2. Activate your virtual environment
+-->On Windows: venv\Scripts\activate

-After installation, you can verify Flask is installed by running this command:
+3.After installation, you can verify Flask is installed by running this command:
 -> pip show flask

- Run Your Flask Application
+4. Run Your Flask Application
 --> python app.py

-3. Activate your virtual environment
--->On Windows: venv\Scripts\activate